jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 52: June 28, 2017

+**Today's Progress**: Reviewed classes and objects in C#.

+**Thoughts:** I've been fighting a stomach bug all night and day but I still managed to get a little work in.
+Going to be working with creating and using objects tomorrow.

 ### Day 51: June 27, 2017

 **Today's Progress**: Finished studying and working with recursion for now.
 Moving on to learning about objects.